sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     Indextype_Ed25519Id = 3
     Indextype_RawNumeric = 4

-    ; An indexspec may given as a raw set of indices.
-This is a fallback for ; cases where we simply can't construct an index any other way.
+    ; An indexspec may given as a raw set of index ranges.
+This is a ; fallback for cases where we simply can't construct an index any other ; way.
     IndexSpec_Raw = {
         type : Indextype_Raw,
-        first_index : IndexPos,
-        ; This index is constructed by taking relays by index from the list ; of ENDIVERouterData, and putting them at a given point in the index.
+        ; This index is constructed by taking relays by their position in the ; list from the list of ENDIVERouterData, and placing them at a given ; location in the routing index.
+Each index range extends up to ; right before the next index position.
         index_ranges: [ * [ uint, IndexPos ] ],
     }